ember-app-scheduler/ember-app-scheduler/README.md

 npm install ember-app-scheduler --save
 ```

 The `ember-app-scheduler` addon connects its functionality via the application's router.
-By connecting to the router's `willTransition` and `didTransition` hooks, it ensures that the timing of its API is in sync with the application's timings.
+By connecting to the router's `routeWillChange`/`routeDidChange` hooks (`willTransition`/`didTransition` in Ember < 3.6), it ensures that the timing of its API is in sync with the application's timings.

 To connect to your router, import `setupRouter` and `reset` from `ember-app-scheduler` and invoke them: